-Recommended Action Items: Create trail off the road down to the water's edge and along shore of pond around north side, all the way around to back side with access through power line to Water and Conservation Parcels (RR tracks to High St) (see above).
+Recreation potential: Create actual landing and/or dock on the pond for canoe and kayak use.
+Create trail off the road down to the water's edge and along shore of pond around north side, all the way around to back side with access through power line to Water and Conservation Parcels (RR tracks to High St) (see above).
 Such trail would create potential reroute of Bay Circuit Trail to avoid hazardous section walking on Route 27.
-Trail would potentially require bridge construction at northwest corner of pond.
-Then place town ownership, conservation rules and trails signage.
+Include boat landing and new trail in Medfield Trails system and post trail map QR code signage.

-16. Name of area: Danielson Pond
+20. Name of area: Danielson Pond